 With the changing of seasons, we often strive for that “out with the old, in with the new” mentality.
-We clear our closets of never-worn summer clothes to start making room for our favorite fall fashions, and switch out our silk sheets for our favorite flannel.
-Yet we tend to stick to our same old tried-and-true makeup routine.
-What you may not know is that your cosmetic regimen is likely filled with bad little habits that need to be thrown out with your tired old clothes this season.
-Here are some poor practices to quit now, just in time to make some room for your favorite fall trends.
-Keep scrolling to see them all!
+We clear our closets of never-worn winter clothes to start making room for our favorite spring fashions and switch out our cozy flannel sheets for our favorite silk ones.
+Yet when it comes to our makeup, we tend to stick to our same old tried-and-true routine.
+But what you may not know is that your cosmetic regimen is likely filled with bad little habits that need to be thrown out with your tired old clothes this season.

 We’ve all done it.
 You swipe your brush a little too heavily into product and then thoughtlessly blow on the bristles to get rid of the excess.
 It’s almost like we were taught this technique.
 Unfortunately, blowing on brushes creates a playground for bacteria growth.
 The bacteria can build and build with each innocent blow and then transfer to your pores to promote unsightly breakouts.
 Instead of blowing, try tapping your brush against your arm, a compact, or the edge of your counter or vanity.
 You’ll get the same result you’re used to, but without all the pesky bacteria.

 You know how after some time, the bristles of your brushes start to seem stiffer, clump together, or fall out and stick to your skin?
 That’s probably because you’re not cleaning your brushes enough (or at all).
-For routine maintenance, dip or spray the ends of your brush in a good cleaner (my favorite is Cinema Secrets Brush Cleaner, $24, which leaves your brushes smelling like vanilla!).
+For routine maintenance, dip or spray the ends of your brush in a good cleaner.
 Then carefully swirl the brush on a towel until all the product pigment in the bristles is gone.
 For a deep cleaning, shampoo your brushes once every month or two; you can use any bottle you have in your stockpile.
 Hold your brush bristles down, apply shampoo, and rinse just as you would your hair.
 You don’t want any water to get into the base of the brush, which can cause bacteria to grow, so always, always hold the brush bristles down under the faucet.
 Once the water runs clear, lay your brushes on a towel with the bristles resting off the edge of the counter, or hang them to dry.

 I am so guilty of this one, no matter how many times I tell myself enough is enough.
 It’s been a long day, and all you want is to fall straight into bed and go to sleep.
 However, leaving makeup on your skin is the quickest way to undo any skincare regimen you practice.
 Not only does leftover makeup cause breakouts, but it can also settle into pores and lines to create an uneven and unclean surface for your next application, even if you remove it the next morning.
 If you’re really in a rush, keep your favorite makeup wipes on your bedside table so you can mindlessly freshen up your face before it hits the pillow.